 - Successful litigation against two state agencies after the agencies arbitrarily and capriciously denied and landowner available tax credits for granting a conservation easement.

-- Represented a ranch in connection with the negotiation and drafting of a humate agreement.
+- Representation of a ranch in connection with the negotiation and drafting of a humate agreement.